-Notes
+Notes:

-- encouraging new growth - Asnaf refers to the eight categories of Muslims who are eligible to receive zakat. - Gharimin is one of the Asnaf categories, which refers to Muslims who have debts for the benefit of themselves and/or society - Waaf is an endowment made by a Muslim to a religious, educational or charitable cause.
+- Zakat means to grow (in goodness) or "increase", "purifying" or "making pure".
+Our possessions are purified by setting aside a proportion for those in need, thereby balancing and encouraging new growth. - Asnaf refers to the eight categories of Muslims who are eligible to receive zakat. - Gharimin is one of the Asnaf categories, which refers to Muslims who have debts for the benefit of themselves and/or society. - Waqf is an endowment made by a Muslim to a religious, educational or charitable cause.